 How did you find student life at St Mary’s?

-I think whether you are somebody who enjoys nightlife, playing a sport or being a part of a society, there is something for everyone at St Mary’s.
+I think whether you are somebody who enjoys nightlife, playing a sport or being part of a society, there is something for everyone at St Mary’s.

 What did you go on to do after you graduated?

 After graduation, I started my first legal job back home in Essex as a Paralegal.
 The firm I was working for then subsequently offered me a training contract.
-After two years of training and studying for my master’s degree in the evenings, I qualified as solicitor and specialised in corporate and commercial law.
+After two years of training and studying for my master’s degree in the evenings, I qualified as a solicitor and specialised in corporate and commercial law.

-Shortly after the pandemic, I took a sidestep outside of law and worked in the industry of international trade and development, which was a great insight into the business world.
+Shortly after the pandemic, I took a sidestep outside of law and worked in the industry of international trade and development, which was a great insight into the international business world.

 How did St Mary’s help with the early stages of your career?